As we stayed in Zanzibar for nearly the entire month of Ramadan, we learned a lot about how Ramadan in Zanzibar affects life on the island.

 During Ramadan in Zanzibar, a lot of nocturnal life springs out of nowhere.

 People get very tired during the day due to not eating and drinking, and often work shorter hours.
 They also get to eat less, because they’re eating fewer meals.
 Eat less?
 No deal!

 So what do people do?
 They stay up all night!
 The evening meal is just the beginning of a night of hanging out with friends, playing games, watching football (soccer) games at all hours of night, and eating and drinking.
 There’s a general tradition of a midnight meal, between the evening iftar and the morning suhoor meal.

-You’ll know this, too.
-Because sometimes people will bang drums and sing loud songs as they walk down the streets AT MIDNIGHT to remind everyone it’s time for their midnight snack.
+You’ll know this, too, because sometimes people will bang drums and sing loud songs as they walk down the streets at midnight during Ramadan in Zanzibar to remind everyone it’s time for their midnight snack.

 If you’re a fan of night life, you might enjoy Zanzibar during Ramadan.
 To do it best, make sure you find some locals to hang out with.

 If you’re not a fan of night life, make sure you’re not staying dead centre of everything.
 The further out in Stonetown you are, the quieter your stay will be.

 Visiting Mosques in Ramadan: Do it, but outside prayer times (think morning)

 You can totally visit mosques during Ramadan in Zanzibar.
 You can visit mosques any place in the world, generally at any time.
 They’re generally welcoming places unless they’re the holiest ones in the world (like in Jerusalem), which are Muslim-only.

 During Ramadan though, more people pray.
 Mosques can get packed.
 They get really packed in the evening.
 So if you’re planning on visiting a mosque during Ramadan in Zanzibar, go between prayer times.